-School classes, community groups and individuals may book any of our educational programs for groups up to 24.
+School classes, community groups and individuals may book any of our educational programs for groups up to 25.
 Choose your program topic from the list below before booking.

 We welcome and encourage bookings for many types of groups: teachers looking for a field trip or online program, activities for retirement residences, parents home-schooling children, and any other group interested in environmental education.

-Park Interpreters facilitate exploration and support inquiry-based learning in Regional Parks – the most popular option being Mission Creek Regional Park.
+Park interpreters facilitate exploration and support inquiry-based learning in regional parks – the most popular option being Mission Creek Regional Park.
 Programs are designed to complement the B.C. curriculum for grades K through 12.

 Booking details